Aizu lacquerware Aizu nuri

 The sabishitaji or rust undercoat is a mixture of raw lacquer and polishing powder.
 Painting it on the wood base gives a flat and smooth finish.
 This step is repeated several times.

 - 4. Polishing

-The undercoating is polished using a grindstone to make the lacquer adhere better and to eliminate the unevenness of the wooden base.
+The undercoating is polished with a grindstone to make the lacquer adhere better and to eliminate the unevenness of the wooden base.

 - 5. Lacquering

-Upon the completion of top coating, the piece is dried in a drying chamber, and in order to dry it uniformly, the piece is turned over from time to time.
+Upon the completion of top coating, the piece is dried in a drying chamber, and so it dries uniformly, it is turned over from time to time.

 - 6. Maki-e

-Maki-e is a method that makes use of the adhesive quality of lacquer, scattering powder of gold, silver, and the like, or else colored powder, on a lacquer drawing.
-Pigments of vermilion, yellow, and blue, etc. are used for colored powder.
+Maki-e is a method that makes use of the adhesive quality of lacquer by sprinkling powder of gold, silver, or other colors like vermillion, yellow, or blue onto a lacquer drawing.

 Where to Buy & More Information